givemepower8/Phaser3Practices/docs/COC.md

 Maximize the defence

-- Cannon lvl 17 x 7, can gear up
+- Cannon lvl 17 x 7, can gear up one in burst mode
-- Archer tower lvl 17 x 8, can gear up if there is one level archer tower in builder hall level 6.
+- Archer tower lvl 17 x 8, can gear up one if there is one level archer tower in builder hall level 6.
-- Mortar lvl 11 x 4, can gear up builder hall level 8.
+- Mortar lvl 11 x 4, can gear up in multi-mortar when mortar in builder hall reaches level 8.
 - Air defense lvl 10 x 4
 - Wizard tower lvl 11 x 5
 - Air sweeper lvl 7 x 2